TZFC/BiliLiveManager/README.md

 ## 2. Create mysql database

-Remember to allow access from your EC2 instance when setting up database
+Remember to allow access from your EC2 instance when setting up AWS RDS mysql database

 Fill database access information into mysql.json